medikondasudheer/GTutorial/README.md

-This repository is built step by step in the tutorial. noe we are changing the content of the README.md file
+This repository is built step by step in the tutorial. noe we are changing the content of the README.md file once again we change the content of this file.